h2r/CartographerKinectTurtlebot/README.md

-# Google Cartographer and LIDAR with xbox 360 Kinetic Augmented Reality Tag Tracking with TurtleBot2 Tutorial:
+# Google Cartographer and LIDAR with xbox 360 Kinetic Augmented Reality Tag Tracking with TurtleBot2 Tutorial (This is a bad name.
+I don't have a better one right now):

 This tutorial was created at Brown University's h2r Human to Robots Laboratory in the summer of 2017.

 <Put Description of the Purpose of the tutorial>

-# Dependencies Required for Installation on Ubuntu 14.04 and newer distributions:
+# Stuff you need to install for Ubuntu 14.04 and newer distributions:

 ------------------------------------
-Turtlebot2 information link:
+Turtlebot2 information link below:

     http://www.turtlebot.com/turtlebot2/

 -------------------------------------
 Kinect installation and setup on ROS: